mechmotum/mechmotum.github.io/content/pages/research/bicycle-dynamics-microsim.rst

 At the heart of our project lies the development of an interaction model for cyclists.
-We adapted the social force concept introduced by Helbing and Molnár [1]_ to accomodate models of bicycle dynamics and rider control.
+We adapted the social force concept introduced by Helbing and Molnár [1]_ to accommodate models of bicycle dynamics and rider control.
 Our first conference paper from this project details the approach [2]_.
-It enables us to test different bicycle dynamic models with different controllers in simulated conflict scenarios.
-The model is compatible with DLR's established open source traffic simulation SUMO_ [3].
+It enables us to test different bicycle dynamic models with varying controllers in simulated conflict scenarios.
+The model is compatible with DLR's established open-source traffic simulation SUMO_ [3].

 `A Python implementation of our current progress is available on GitHub.`__